AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 Practical guidelines for prompts:

 - Safety
-  - Never write directly to the main branch of the controller repo.
+  - Never write directly to the default branch of the controller repo.
-  - Use branches and pull requests for changes instead of writing directly to protected branches.
+  - Use branches and pull requests for changes instead of writing directly to protected branches, and always run tests and linters on the feature branch from a fresh workspace clone (recloned with `ensure_workspace_clone(reset=true)` after any workspace commit) before opening or updating PRs.
   - Ask the human before enabling write actions or running heavy commands.

 - Quality
-  - Prefer running tests and formatters on feature branches.
-  - Treat test failures as first class signals and summarize them clearly.
+  - Prefer running tests and formatters on feature branches, and treat test failures as first class signals.
-  - Use patch based edits for large or critical files.
+  - Use patch based edits for large or critical files, and keep diffs reviewable.
+  - Build JSON payloads yourself and run `validate_tool_args` or `validate_json_string` before write-tagged or complex calls.

+- Human ergonomics
+  - Accept natural language goals and translate them into tool calls; do not ask the user to provide raw JSON payloads or schemas.
+  - Ask for clarification once or twice, not constantly.
+  - Summarize at important milestones, and be explicit about which tools you actually ran and what they returned.

 - Human ergonomics
   - Accept natural language goals and translate them into tool calls.